SofiaBacich/SofiaBacich/README.md

 ## Introduction

-I’m a Software Engineering advanced student from UNDAV.
-I’m very passionate about the career and the fields of computer science, informatic, programming, logic, mathematics, etc. Therefore, I’m looking for new oportunities that will allow me to continue growing as a professional in these areas.
+I’m an advanced Software Engineering student from UNDAV.
+I’m very passionate about the career and the fields of computer science, informatics, programming, logic, mathematics, etc. Therefore, I’m looking for new opportunities that will allow me to continue growing as a professional in these areas.

 ## Objectives